info201a-s19/The-Billboard-Equation/README.md

 From that, we hope to then broaden our scope and answer along the same vein: _How does each of the individual observable characteristics affect a song's popularity?_

 Finally, we would like to deviate slightly from the focus on popularity, by evaluating the relationship between different song characteristics that might somehow influence one another.
 For instance, a question of this nature might be: _How does tempo affect the danceability of a song?_

+Branching out from there, of course, there are countless tangential questions that can find answers through analysis of our data.
+For instance:
+- _By how much does an artist's popularity inflate the popularity of his or her songs?_
+- _Are certain words in song-titles correlated to higher popularity?_
+- _If we were to create our own song, what would be our formula?_

+Overall, we hope that the answers to our questions will give us a better idea of **_how_** music appeals to our minds.

 ## Data: Origins and Explanations